Luke Wilkshire: Personal life

-Wilkshire was married to Quyeny (who is from Vietnam) and together, they have had two children, with their third child born in 2009.
+Wilkshire was married to Quyeny (who is from Vietnam) and together, they have one child.

 Wilkshire considers Russia as his second home.
 He has two other children, Paige and Toby, with Sally Ashton.
-Toby is signed up to play for Wollongong when he turns 16, and is a season ticket holder at Middlesbrough fc.
+Toby is signed up to play for Wollongong when he turns 16, and is a season ticket holder at Middlesbrough FC.

 As of 2016, Wilkshire is married to Russian Christina and lives in Khimki, Moscow Oblast with her and their two children.
 Wilkshire is a convert to Russian Orthodox Christianity.